OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **Name** is the class name that will show on the **Schema** page.
 When giving a name to a class, follow the [Schema naming convention](https://github.com/OrienteerDW/Orienteer/wiki/Schema-naming-convention).
-* **Short Name** is shorten alias for the class name to be used in SQL to simplify wording.
+* **Short Name** is a short alias for the class name used in SQL to simplify wording.
 * **Description** is a whatever description you give to the class.
 * **Super Classes** sets the class's parent class.
 * **Over Size** is ...